-Inside: Inspirational working mom quotes from leaders, writers, athletes, producers, and actresses that will help you combat working mom guilt and embrace the challenges of working motherhood.
+Inside: Inspirational working mom quotes from career mothers who will help you combat working mom guilt and embrace the challenges of working motherhood.

 Working mom life is the only mom life I know, and it’s a life I truly love.

 I’m a working mom who manages daycare schedules and higher education academic schedules.

 I’m a working mom who manages meetings and manages to find the specific pair of Rudolph socks for “Crazy Sock Day” at school.

 I love my kids and my career, so we have figured it out as a family.
 Working mom life works for us, and it continues to evolve as I work out of an office, out of my home office, or running in between birthday parties.